visualizenews/corona/index.markdown

   [Scroll down](#charts-container "Go to charts") to know more...
 footer: This site has been created by a wonderful group of artists
 page_content:
-- template: chart
-  title: How is it going
-  introduction: This is an overview of the impact COVID-19 is having in Italy.
-  placeholder_id: overview
-  explanation: Virus in Italy went nuts once the first local case has been confirmed.
-    Virus in Italy went nuts once the first local case has been confirmed.
-Virus in Italy went nuts once the first local case has been confirmed.
-  object: overview
 - template: text-blocks
   title: Everything began on January 30th
   text_block: |-